NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 #### Operative methods

-Out of the methods defined abstract (pure virtual) by the `DistributionSampler` interface, the `sample` method is the main one that we need to implement, while the mean and variance getters are only required to _force_ us to provide them.
+Out of the methods defined abstract (pure virtual) by the `DistributionSampler` interface, the `sample` method is the main one that we need to implement, while the mean and variance getters are only required to provide them _by design_.

-All of them _can_ and _should_ be inlined, while only the `sample` method cannot be labeled `const`, as the RNG held by the super-class will change its internal state.
+> [!Note] Inline all these methods in order to hint the compiler they could be optimised.

-For sampling, we want to use the `randU01()` method from the super-class, so we will use the formula
+For sampling, we want to employ the `randU01()` method provided by the interface as random uniform 0-1 variable, so we use the formula

 $$
 X \sim \text{Exp}(\lambda) \quad \text{if} \quad X = -\log(U) / \lambda \quad \text{where} \quad U \sim \text{U}(0, 1)